5 tips to measure adoption in Office 365

 1. Workplace Analytics

-Do you know which tasks your organisation spends time on?
+Do you know what tasks your organization spends time on?

 - How much time do we spend on specific tasks?

-- How automated are we for task A.
+- How automated are we really for task A.

 What is workplace analytics

 Microsoft Workplace Analytics uses data from Office 365 to identify collaboration patterns that affect user productivity, effectiveness and engagement.

 - Analyze & identify

 - Taking action & changing behavior